bigin/ImExtraFields/README.md

 **A little restriction in the Beta version:**

 IM Extra Fields plugin does not support duplicates of the title, also not for items of the different categories.
 For example, when you create a new item within `Test` category, let's say with a title `index`.
-If you now edit your index page and assign it to a different category, than the `index` item, that you have created before, will be deleted.
+If you now edit your index page and assign it to a different category, so the `index` item, that you have created before, will be deleted.

 ##Usage